White Mills Marina, Earls Barton is the newest marina to open along the picturesque River Nene in Northamptonshire.

 The boathouse is open six days a week (closed Tuesday) 10am - 4pm.
 More information is available by calling 07464 063761

-The marina office has changed to its Winter opening hours which are 9am - 4pm, (closed for lunch 1pm - 2pm) and closed all day Tuesday.
+As from 1st May, the marina office will revert to its Summer opening hours which are 8.30am - 5.30pm, (closed for lunch 1pm - 2pm) and closed all day Tuesday.

 With floating pontoons, White Mills can accommodate 141 boats, whatever the weather.
 The fee for mooring your narrowboat, wide beam or cruiser at White Mills Marina includes annual service charge which covers maintenance, water and WiFi as well as VAT at 20%.
 Electricity is available direct to your boat by purchasing a prepaid electric card from the office.
 Read more >>